Erebus-Nyx/ai-companion/docs/EMOTIONAL_TTS_INTEGRATION_REPORT.md

 ## Conclusion

-The **Emotional TTS Integration** successfully bridges the gap between the AI companion's personality system and voice synthesis, creating a more immersive and emotionally engaging user experience.
+The **Emotional TTS Integration** successfully bridges the gap between the AI live2d chat's personality system and voice synthesis, creating a more immersive and emotionally engaging user experience.
 The system provides:

 1. **Seamless Integration**: Works transparently with existing chat and personality systems
 2. **Rich Emotional Range**: 15+ emotions with nuanced voice modulation